 Pope John Paul II

 Pope John Paul II was the last pope before the current Pope Benedict XVI.
-He was one of the more tolerant and well-liked popes, helping to encourage much interfaith dialog, in pretty sharp contrast to the current pope who has made public derogatory remarks about other religions.
+He was one of the more tolerant and well-liked popes.
+He encouraged interfaith dialog, in pretty sharp contrast to the current pope (Pope Benedict) who has made public derogatory remarks about other religions.
 Pope John Paul II also heavily engaged in that other 9th House activity, travel.
 You can check out his biography on Wikipedia by clicking here.
 His natal chart is below, and has been given a Rodden Rating of A.

 Pope John Paul II’s Chart Analyzed in Brief

-- Extremely benefic – Jupiter is naturally benefic, and here is in sect, in perhaps the most benefic place, the 11th (the Joy of Jupiter).
-Jupiter is also dominated by the benefic Venus, and overcome by the Moon by sextile.
+Jupiter is naturally benefic, and here is in sect, in perhaps the most benefic place, the 11th (the Joy of Jupiter).
+It is also dominated by the benefic Venus, and overcome by the Moon by sextile.

-- Jupiter is one of the strongest planets in the chart, and the most benefic.
+Jupiter is one of the strongest planets in the chart, and the most benefic.
 Lofty spirituality has a profound influence over the life, and is associated with very fortunate matters.
-While Jupiter is only a triplicity ruler of the Ascendant, there is still likely to be a strong identification with Jupiter because Jupiter dominates the Ascendant and has some dignity, while the domicile and exaltation rulers (Venus and Saturn) are both in aversion to (i.e. don’t regard) the Ascendant.
+While Jupiter is only a triplicity ruler of the Ascendant, there is still likely to be a strong identification with Jupiter because Jupiter dominates the Ascendant and has some dignity there.
+Additionally, the domicile and exaltation rulers (Venus and Saturn) are both in aversion to (i.e. don’t regard) the Ascendant (i.e. less direct access to the self).
 Jupiter, Venus, and Mars, all have a strong effect on the character.

-- Matters of belief are very prominent in the life, and overall associated with fortunate happenings.
+Matters of belief are very prominent in the life, and overall associated with fortunate happenings.
 The 9th is most directly Lunar (powerfully and vividly subjective, personal, even irrational).
-The 9th is also quite Mercurial, and in fact, John Paul II put a strong emphasis on reason during his papacy, and drew on St. Thomas Aquinas in stressing how reason and faith can be mutually supportive of each other.
-The Moon is the natural significator of journeys in ancient astrology, and Mercury also pertains to movement, so it is little wonder that with the Moon and Mercury so strongly associated with the 9th, which besides religion also pertains to travel, we saw such a globetrotting pope.
+The 9th is also quite Mercurial, and in fact, John Paul II put a strong emphasis on reason during his papacy.
+He drew on St. Thomas Aquinas in stressing how reason and faith can be mutually supportive of each other.
+The Moon is the natural significator of journeys in ancient astrology.
+Mercury also pertains to movement.
+Therefore, it is little wonder that the association of the Moon and Mercury with the 9th signified such a globe-trotting pope (9th pertains to travel as well as religion).

 In conclusion, Pope John Paul II, like most religious leaders, had an extremely strong Jupiter, an emphasis on 9th house matters, and a relatively out-of-focus Saturn.
-Through the Lunar and Mercurial characterization of the 9th, we see the stress on humanity and reason which characterized his particular brand of religion, as well as his propensity for nearly constant travel.
+Through the Lunar and Mercurial characterization of the 9th, we see the stress on humanity and reason which characterized his particular brand of religion.
+The association of the Moon and Mercury (the swift planets) with the 9th also reflects his propensity for nearly constant travel.